-In 1998-99 autonomy in the wife's decision-making in everyday life which is proxied by the variable on "whether she is allowed to go to market without her husband's permission", is positive and statistically significant in the case of OLS for "weight-for-age" and "weight-for-height".
-It is not significant for "height-for-age".
-The results of QR suggest that the positive association for "weight-for-age" and "weight-for-height" are more clearly observed for children undernourished or 'adequately' nourished than those over-nourished.
-Taking the case of "weight-for-age", the coefficient estimate is positive and significant for those with z score ranging from -4 to -2 with the estimate larger for more malnourished children.
+As per NFHS-2 data in 1998-99, wife's autonomy in decision-making in everyday life as proxied by the variable on "whether she is allowed to go to market without her husband's permission" is positive and statistically significant in the case of OLS for height-for-age and weight-for-age, though not significant for weight-for-height.
+The results of QR suggest that the positive association for weight-for-age is more clearly observed for children undernourished or "adequately" nourished than those over-nourished.
+Taking the case of weight-for-age, the coefficient estimate is positive and significant for those with z score ranging from -4 to -2 with the estimate larger for more malnourished children.
 The size of coefficient implies that having autonomy (changing the value from 0 to 1) is associated with improvement in z score for underweight by 0.067 to 0.142 for undernourished children.
 With the caveat that the results show conditional statistical correlations rather than causality, they suggest that wife's autonomy could play a potentially important role in reducing the prevalence of underweight children.

-On the other hand, the autonomy in everyday decision-making is positively and significantly associated with "height-for-age", chronic measure of child nutrition in 2005-06, but not with "weight-for-age" or "weight-for-height" (except one case for the latter, z score of -2.0, where a negative and significant correlation is found).
-On the results of QR for "height-for-age", significant coefficient estimates are found for z scores -3, -1 and 1.
+On the other hand, the autonomy in everyday decision-making is positively and significantly associated with height-for-age, chronic measure of child nutrition in 2005-06, but not with weight-for-age or weight-for-height (except one case for the latter, z score of -2.0, where a negative and significant correlation is found).
+On the results of QR for height-for-age, significant and positive coefficient estimates are found for z score of -3.0.
 Here wife's autonomy could reduce the prevalence of stunted children given the same caveat.
-It is not easy to generalize the pattern of the results, but the pseudo panel analysis in Table 3 support the significant and positive association between the proxy for wife's autonomy and stunting and underweight measures.
-This posits the overall significant correlation between women's empowerment and child undernutrition.
+It is not easy to generalize the pattern of the results, but the pseudo panel analysis in Table 3 supports the significant and positive association between the measures of wife's autonomy with those of stunting and underweight.
+This confirms the overall significant correlation between women's empowerment and child undernutrition.